oracle-livelabs/security/linux-pam-sssd-identity-domains/configure/configure.md

-# Deploy the stack to configure the Linux Server Instance and Identity Domain
+# Deploy ORM stack to configure the Linux PAM module and Identity Domain

 ## Introduction

 Using this stack we will be able to configure **Linux Server and Identity Domain**.
 As part of this stack, a confidential application will be created under **Identity Domain** and sample users will be created.

-*Estimated Lab Time:* 20 minutes
+*Estimated Time:* 20 minutes

 ### Objectives